 Well these three lines act as a way of executing the actions.
 A button has a state.
 This means in this case it is either ON or OFF.
 The state alone has no actual value, it is just what it is.
 Nothing happens when the state changes.
 However, Touch Portal comes alive when we start to act on the state.
 Then suddenly it has great value.

 So back to our actions.
 When you press this button, it will first initiate the if statement.
 If the state of the button is ON then it will execute ALL action that are under the IF action all the way until it reaches a Else action or an End If action.
-If the button state if OFF, it fails the if statement so instead it will execute the Else block if it is present.
+If the button state if OFF, it fails the if statement so instead it will execute the Else flow if it is present.
+Currently both flows are empty so nothing will be executed.

 Go to the actions library on the left.
 Select the category called Logic.
 Select the action called Change Button State.
 It will show you a popup.
 Select OFF and add the action.
 Your button will now look like this:

-So this is not good, it will now always set the state of OFF because it checks for the state but ends up forcing the button to be OFF.
+So this is not good, it will now always set the state of the button to OFF because it will be executed always after the IF statement is handled.
 Lets rearrange it a bit and fix the button in such a way that it will change the state each time we press the button:

 So now our button toggles in state, we also need to add the action we want to do when we are toggling.
 For most applications a key press combination is used.
 So we will do the same thing.